 By Jane Marla Robbins

-We all know that feeling—tightness in the belly, jumpy nerves, dry mouth, maybe even clammy hands—that can16191888_m happen when something important is at stake, and job interviews are notorious for bringing it on.
+We all know that feeling—tightness in the belly, jumpy nerves, dry mouth, maybe even clammy hands—that can happen when something important is at stake, and job interviews are notorious for bringing it on.
 Here’s where we have something to learn from actors, who, with every audition, are really interviewing to get their next part.
 If you have difficulty being the person you want to be at a job interview, a few acting “tools of transformation” can help you present your strong, self-confident, best self, with whatever qualities the job might require—compassion, competence, strength, sense of humor, sincerity, intelligence and so on.

 First Impression Extensive studies have shown that the points you get by giving a great first impression usually stick.
 Likewise, if the first impression isn’t good, it’s very difficult to change it later, so it should be stellar.
 You want to walk into that room looking and feeling self-confident, because nobody wants to hire someone who is depressed and feels inadequate.
 You need to convey the impression that you can fill their need for a person to do the job.